Summer reading special: take the Booker Prize… to the seaside

 ‘Here today, up and off to somewhere else tomorrow!
 Travel, change, interest, excitement!
 The whole world before you, and a horizon that’s always changing!’

 For some, these journeys can be both literal and metaphorical.
-Take this year’s International Booker Prize winner, Geetanjali Shree’s Tomb of Sand, where a road trip offers an unlikely protagonist the opportunity to come to terms with buried trauma.
+Take Geetanjali Shree’s Tomb of Sand, the 2022 International Booker Prize winner, where a road trip offers an unlikely protagonist the opportunity to come to terms with buried trauma.
 Others are quietly reflective, and some are downright debaucherous.

 Thankfully, there’s plenty of great reading out there, which means you don’t necessarily need to take off to experience life on the road.
 Just sit back, and fasten your seatbelts…